 How Might Trauma Negatively Impact You?

 Trauma can impact multiple areas of physical and mental health.
 People may experience problems with emotional disorders, loss of a sense of self, relationship difficulties, memory problems, dissociation, hopelessness, sleep problems, eating disorders and substance abuse.

 What is PTSD?

 If someone is feeling distressed, disconnected, or isolated after experiencing an event, they may be suffering from Post Traumatic Stress Disorder (PTSD).

 People with PTSD may experience what is known as ‘sympathetic activation‘, this is where the stress response is heightened and essentially becomes stuck, unable to return to normal after the threat is over.

 Emotional Effects of Trauma:

-- Emotional Disorders: Depressions, anxiety, panic disorder, eating disorders, personality disorders, substance use disorders
+- Depression, anxiety, panic disorder, eating disorders, personality disorders, substance use disorders

 - Sense of Self: rage, shame, blame, guilt, feeling ‘not normal’